ubikorp/astro-lacking/src/content/post/playlists/2023-02-14-fight-night.md

 - The Lovemakers
 - The Mattoid
 - Montefiori Cocktail
-- Mr B The Gentleman Rhymer
+- Mr. B The Gentleman Rhymer
 - The New Duncan Imperials
 - Pain
 - Pepe Deluxe
 - Professor Elemental
 - Public Enemy
-- Ramones
+- The Ramones
 - The Rezillos
 - Robbie Fulks
 - Robyn Hitchcock
-- Rondelles
+- The Rondelles
 - The Sadies
 - The Soft Boys
 - Spoon